Venice Beach boardwalk has got it all.

 You’ll see anything and everything here.
 Anything goes.
 If there’s one beach that has that complete L.A. | Hollywood vibe, Venice Beach is gonna be it!

-What makes Venice Beach, one of the best boardwalks in the world?
+Is Venice Beach the best boardwalk in the world?

 Founded in 1905, Venice Beach Boardwalk was known as a seaside resort area, with various neighborhood attractions such as beaches, canals and a 2.5 mile long ocean-side boardwalk for pedestrians, artists and side show peformers, fortune tellers and vendors.
 Around 1950, it amassed neglect, garnering the title ‘Slum by the Sea’.
 It’s low economic neighbors and low rent attracted many European immigrants and become a home for the Beat Generation of poets and hippie artists.